risawitama/verbose-potato/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## What musical instrument is found in the bathroom?
+A tuba toothpaste.